Zeekb/umascanner/README.md

 ---

-### Step 1b: Install Application Dependencies
+### Step 1b: Install Backend Dependencies

-After you have installed PyTorch using one of the options above, you can install the rest of the required libraries.
+After you have installed PyTorch using one of the options above, you can install the rest of the required libraries for the backend.

 *   **Action:** Double-click and run the `install_dependencies.bat` script.